Analysis: Putin sits back as US, allies strike Syria | Taiwan News

+That cautious response may dent the Russian leader's tough-man image but it won't undermine his gains in Syria or erode his authority at home.

-The Kremlin had warned Washington that Russia would fend off any strike that jeopardized its servicemen in Syria, and the West respected the red line by giving advance notice of Saturday's attack, just as it did a year ago when it struck a Syrian air base.
+The Kremlin had warned Washington that Russia would fend off any strike that jeopardized its servicemen in Syria.
+The West respected that red line by giving advance notice of Saturday's attack, just as it did a year ago when it struck a Syrian air base.
 Russia had sat idle back then, but this time, it had threatened to retaliate.

 Such a clash could have quickly spun out of control — an extremely dangerous scenario that was widely compared to the 1962 Cuban missile crisis, when the world narrowly escaped a nuclear conflict.

 "With our allies, we ensured that the Russians were warned ahead of time," said French Defense Minister Florence Parly.
-The U.S.-led strike was a response to a purported chemical attack on civilians in the Syrian town of Douma on April 7.
+The U.S.-led airstrikes were a response to a purported chemical attack on civilians in the Syrian town of Douma on April 7.
 Russia said its experts found no trace of chemical agents.

 Putin condemned Saturday's strikes as an "act of aggression" that will worsen the humanitarian catastrophe in Syria and have a "destructive influence on the entire system of international relations."
 He criticized Washington and its allies for attacking without waiting for inspectors from the international chemical weapons watchdog group to visit Douma, just outside Damascus.